-Location: Completed at my training center, at your requested location, or online in person via Z.oom.
+Location: Completed at my training center, at your requested location, or online in person live via Zoom.

 Please contact me directly to inquire about other available training days and times.

 Optional graduate credits (additional fee payable through the instructor)

 Orton-Gillingham Classroom Educator Level: Practicum

 The Orton-Gillingham Associate Level practicum will provide my trainees with the opportunity to apply the Orton-Gillingham approach when instructing a classroom or small groups at their own school site or arranged site.
 With this practicum, I will provide support and instruction as the participant designs and teaches 5 lessons for a total of 50 hours under my supervision.
 This practicum must be completed at a minimum of 8 consecutive months, during which the trainee will work with a classroom or small group.
-My observation includes a comprehensive write up with recommendations.
+My observation includes a comprehensive review with recommendations via Zoom.
 Upon the completion of their coursework, practicum hours, required readings, lesson plans, and quizzes, trainees will have met the requirements of the Academy of Orton-Gillingham Practitioners and Educators for certification at the Classroom Educator Level of membership and Structured Literacy Classroom Teacher with the IDA.

 Dates: Arranged on an individual basis